John Torode: MasterChef

 In 2005, the BBC television show MasterChef was relaunched with an updated format and with Torode and Wallace as presenters replacing Gary Rhodes.
-Torode was chosen instead of food critic AA Gill.
+Torode was chosen instead of food critic A. A. Gill.
 By 2011, the show had been sold to 25 countries.
-Torode has said in interviews that he enjoys that the show is unscripted and that the cameras are just there to capture the genuine interactions between the judges and the contestants.
+Torode said in interviews that he enjoyed that the show is unscripted and that the cameras are just there to capture the genuine interactions between the judges and the contestants.
 The show subsequently spawned a spin-off, also hosted by Torode and Wallace, called Celebrity MasterChef.
 In October 2009, Torode opened a restaurant in Spitalfields market, Commercial street, London, called The Luxe.
 He sold his shares and moved on from the two restaurants, but under his leadership, turnover at the Luxe and Smiths of Smithfield reached £9.2 million.

 He has also co-presented Junior MasterChef, initially along with Nadia Sawalha, the former winner of Celebrity MasterChef, and more recently alongside Donal Skehan.

+In July 2025, Torode said he was accused of using racist language, upheld as part of an inquiry commissioned by production company Banijay into allegations of sexual harassment by co-host Gregg Wallace.
+In a statement on Instagram, Torode said the allegation was that he made the remarks in 2018 or 2019 and that he had apologised immediately afterwards.
+Torode said he had "no recollection of the incident" and was "shocked and saddened" by the allegation.
+Following the upheld allegation, Banijay UK and the BBC confirmed that Torode's contract would not be renewed, effectively ending his role on MasterChef.